w3c/badging/explainer.md

 * Integer badges are rendered as the number, if a single digit, or "+", if greater than 9.

-Note: This API only allows badging on a currently open window.
+Note: This API only allows badging a currently open window.

 ### Android